mshahid153/IPLDashboard/README.md

 # IPL Dash board
 I've developed an immersive IPL Dashboard single-page application that takes you deep into the world of cricket.
 Navigate through URLs and dive into the latest match details, team stats, win-loss records, and more, all powered by API calls for real-time information.

-Technologies used : React.js, HTML, CSS, API Calls
+Technologies used : React.js, Routing, REST API Calls, CSS, Bootstrap

 ● Seamlessly explore different teams and their statistics by simply changing the URL.
 ● Enhance the user experience with interactive visuals to showcase team and player performance.